-We recommended getting your upholstery cleaned annually to maintain it properly.
+We recommended getting furniture cleanings annually to properly maintain your furniture’s upholstery.
 For lighter fabric colors or rugs, it may need cleaning two or three times a year.
 You may be thinking that all that cleaning might wear on delicate upholstery, but it is proven to actually extend its life and it certainly improves the indoor air quality!
 And no, that does not mean trying to attempt to clean your own upholstery after watching DIY videos on YouTube.
 The fact of the matter is— professional furniture cleaners are needed to safely clean and maintain your upholstery.

 Don’t fret.
 We have proven methods to get any type of upholstery cleaned, all while protecting your furniture and making your home a happy, clean environment to live in.